AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

 - Update, commit and release lock: Updates team data in DB as well as in memory team table
 - Broadcast team update:
     - Sends broadcast to all servers
-    - Upon receiving broadcast, servers will than send a update trigger through WS to notify all team members found in the in memory team table
+    - Upon receiving broadcast, servers will then send a update trigger through WS to notify all team members found in the in memory team table

 ## After page load
 - Listen to websocket event
 - Update count down timer for max queue time
     - The client fetches the current count down time from the server periodically (**Polling**)
-    - The server gets the team's create timestamp and calculates the current count down seconds
+    - The server gets the team's create timestamp and returns the current count down seconds
+    - The client counts the delay, adjusts the timer then update locally

 ## On client disconnect
 ```mermaid